vivekjuneja/project-neev/docker_container_pipeline.md

 1. Use the Vagrant Mesos to set it up on Virtual Box : https://github.com/everpeace/vagrant-mesos

-2. Docker must be configured to run with insecure private docker registry.
+2. Docker must be configured to run with insecure private docker registry

-	#Option 1 - Modify the Docker configuration to use the private docker registry
+	-Option 1 - Modify the Docker configuration to use the private docker registry

-	#Option 2 - Stop the pre-existing Docker service, and manually run the Docker runtime
+	-Option 2 - Stop the pre-existing Docker service, and manually run the Docker runtime
 	- /usr/bin/docker -d --host=unix:///var/run/docker.sock --restart=false --insecure-registry <REGISTRY_HOST>:<IP_ADDRESS>

 3. Test if the Docker Containers can be deployed on Mesos slave via the Marathon API : https://mesosphere.github.io/marathon/docs/native-docker.html